datastax/nodejs-driver/README.md

 ### Prepared graph statements

-Prepared graph statements are not supported by DSE yet (they will be added in the near future).
+Prepared graph statements are not supported by DSE Graph yet (they will be added in the near future).

 ## Geospatial types